omidmt/rira/README.md

 - Introducing config grails.plugin.rira.mssqlserver as boolean to enable support of MSSQLServer
 - Add app.css as application wide css that apply in layout level
+- Add hideMeuu Konfig as default behavior if menu parameter or session item not exist

 ### Tech